King Square Shopping Mall

 King Square Mall (王府井) is a Chinese commercial center located in Markham, Ontario, Canada.
 It is located at the edge of a residential area and northwest of 16th Avenue and Woodbine Avenue.
 Opened in 2019, it is currently one of the largest Asian shopping malls in North America, having a square footage of over 340,000.

-Historical context
+History

 The development of King Square began as an initiative to cater to the growing Asian demographic in the region, particularly in Markham and the adjacent Richmond Hill.
 The site was initially acquired by King Square Ltd. in partnership with Fortress Real Developments around 2010, with construction officially starting in 2013.
 Although the mall was initially envisioned to span nearly 1,000,000 square feet and house over 1,000 retail units, various factors led to a scaled-back project that ultimately resulted in its current size.